 Causes of rivalry between science and arts/humanities

-The major cause of rivalry between science and arts/humanities is the social structure for domination.
+The major cause of rivalry between science and arts/humanities is the desire for domination.
 We noted earlier that humans are primarily emotional, and they can be occupied by either positive or negative emotions.
 The most influential negative emotions are those of fear, greed and indifference.
-Noticing the insufficiency of resources for all human desires, we fear for the end of our pleasure and sustenance.
-This leads to greedily grabbing resources and power to control others for our pleasure and sustenance.
+Noticing the insufficiency of resources for all desires, we fear for the insufficiency of resources.
+This leads to grabbing resources or power to control others.
 The quest for controlling others leads to both suppressing and/or indoctrinating them to serve our desires.
-And the easiest people to control are people who lack deep-rooted connections to ethically distinct cultures for social growth and harmony.
+And the easiest people to control are people who lack support systems and deep connections to ethically distinct cultures for growth.

 The continuity of exploitative systems ‘depends on people being shallow, superficial, self-obsessed, greedy and desperate for attention.’
-Of such people did Lee Kwan Yew suggest that the worst person to have in a society is someone who has nothing cultural or emotionally binding to lose.
-Such people are almost like unthinking robots that can create or sell military, cyber or social weapons to highest bidders, or execute corrupt and dictatorial orders without much ethical or cultural restraint for social responsibility.
-Since they fear opposition, dictators often use twisted ideologies and propaganda to distract people from their socio-cultural and ethical roots.
-So, neutralizing the social, religious, family or academic institutions for responsible arts/humanities or diverting them for empty entertainment becomes a tactic for keeping people shallow, selfish and without values for social responsibility.
+Of such people, Lee Kwan Yew suggest that the worst person to have in a society is someone who has nothing to lose.
+Such people are almost like unthinking robots that can create or sell military, cyber or social weapons to highest bidders, or execute corrupt and dictatorial orders without much ethical or cultural restraint.
+Since they fear opposition, dictators often use twisted ideologies to distract people from their socio-cultural and ethical roots.
+So, neutralizing the social, religious, family or academic institutions for responsible arts/humanities or diverting them to shallow entertainment becomes a tactic for keeping people shallow, selfish and without values for social responsibility.

-While neutralizing arts/humanities as threats to social domination and exploitation, dictators promote people who can deliver their desired products, services or dirty jobs.
-So, science as the foundation for material productivity gets ranked far above the arts/humanities in highly repressive and exploitative societies.
-While arts/humanities are caged or twisted for dictatorial sycophancy, sedating consolation, distractive entertainment or mass indoctrination using media stars and superheroes.
+While neutralizing arts/humanities as threats to social domination, dictators promote people who can deliver their desired products, services or dirty jobs.
+So, science as the foundation for material productivity gets ranked far above the arts/humanities in repressive and exploitative societies.
+Then arts/humanities are suppressed or twisted in place of dictatorial sycophancy, sedating consolation, distracting entertainment or mass indoctrination using media stars and superheroes.

 Deficiency of science and arts/humanities in Nigeria